BobbyNooby/AOGearBuilder/README.md

 ## Changelogs

+9 October 2023 - Added most of the dark sea update gear content (new gear and enchants) except for jewels.
+Fixed amulet selection operators (again).
+Fixed jewels not resetting every gear change.

+6 October 2023 - Fixed arcsphere being unable to be selected if crown or any head item is equipped.

 3 October 2023 - Fixed duplicate amulets

 2 October 2023 - Revamped whole website with GUI and added Jewels.